 Committees and Charges

-There is also an awards sub-group of the Membership Committee.
-The awards sub- group shall seek out for formal recognition on an annual basis those individuals and organizations that strive to fulfill the mission of the New York State Association for Rural Health.
+There shall be an awards sub-group of the Membership Committee.
+The awards sub- group shall seek out, for formal recognition on an annual basis, those individuals and organizations that strive to fulfill the mission of the New York State Association for Rural Health.